aathithanambi/Orangehrm_tool/README.md

 # Orangehrm_tool

+Here volume was stored in hosting server at var folder.

+build command is: docker-compose up -d

 Environment variables

 The OrangeHRM instance can be customized by specifying environment variables on the first run.
 The following environment values are provided to custom OrangeHRM: